 Example 2: four-chambered heart

-This chart shows you the breakdown of various combinations of adjectives and how they should be punctuated, including permanently hyphenated words and exceptions.
+Phrasal adjectives almost always call for a hyphen if they're followed by a noun.
+The linked chart shows the breakdown of various combinations of adjectives and how they should be punctuated, including permanently hyphenated words and exceptions.
 The CMOS advises following Merriam-Webster’s dictionary for determining which words and phrases should always be hyphenated.
 Some of examples of this are the words life-form, run-down (not to be confused with rundown, which holds a different meaning), and short-lived.

 Hyphens are also used for compound names, including surnames, first names, and other names.